Paleogenomics/IBDGem/README.md

 Usage: python gt2vcf.py [genotype-file] [info-file] [sampleID] [out-file]
 ```

-#### sum-hiddengem.py
+### sum-hiddengem.py
 Summarizes HiddenGem's output from multiple chromosomes and estimates genome-wide IBD0, IBD1,
 and IBD2 proportions.
 Takes in a tab-delimited file  with 2 columns (no header): **CHROM** (name of
 chromosome, with 'chr' prefix) and **HIDDENGEM_FILE_PATH** (path to HiddenGem output file associated
 with that chromosome); one line per chromosome/file.
-Please see example input file
+See example input file
 ```sample1.sample2.hiddengem-list.txt```.
 The script produces a file with 8 columns:
 **CHROM, N_SEGMENTS, N_IBD0, N_IBD1, N_IBD2, FRAC_IBD0, FRAC_IBD1, FRAC_IBD2** for each chromosome, in